Bonwit Teller: Growth and later history (1979–2000)

 In 1979, Allied Stores Corporation acquired the company.
 Its storied flagship Fifth Avenue store was planned to be rebuilt there opposite the new Trump Tower.
 Bonwit Teller reopened its store in April 1981 now on 57th Street as the new flagship would be the centerstone to Trump Tower's indoor mall.

-Bonwit Teller in Boston's Back Bay.
-It now houses a Restoration Hardware store.
+Bonwit Teller in Boston's Back Bay now houses a Restoration Hardware store.

 In 1987, Allied Stores Corporation sold Bonwit Teller for $101 million to Hooker Corporation, an Australian business.
 Hooker would expand the company's store base from five to sixteen during the period.

 In 1989, Bonwit was put on the auction block after the LJ Hooker filed for Chapter 11 Bankruptcy.
 Under the bankruptcy two stores in Cincinnati & Columbia continued to be operated by Hooker Corp under a license whilst five stores (Boston, Buffalo, Manhasset and Short Hills) and the Bonwit Teller name were purchased by The Pyramid Company.
-The flagship store in Manhattan was closed as part of the deal and left the space vacant until a Galeries Lafayette opened in the building in 1991 which now had a new interior and facade but due to poor sales the store closed in 1994.
+The flagship store in Manhattan closed as part of the deal and left the space vacant until a Galeries Lafayette opened in the building in 1991 which now had a new interior and facade.
+Due to poor sales the Galleries Lafayette closed in 1994.

 After The Pyramid Company purchased Bonwit Teller from Hooker in 1990 and opened a store at the Carousel Center complex in Syracuse, New York.
 During the mid-1990s, a Manhattan branch was shopped around.
 The venerable institution filed Chapter 11 bankruptcy in March 2000 after heightened debt, the last store open was the Carousel Center location.

 Since 2000

 In 2005, River West Brands, a Chicago-based brand revitalization company, announced it had formed Avenue Brands LLC to bring back Bonwit Teller.

-In June 2008, it was announced that Bonwit Teller would be opening with eventually as many as twenty locations, beginning with New York and Los Angeles.
+In June 2008, River West announced that Bonwit Teller would be opening with eventually as many as twenty locations, beginning with New York and Los Angeles.
 Perhaps due to the subsequent recession, this venture never materialized.

-In March 2020, it was announced that NBT Holdings, a subsidiary of Sugar23, had acquired the rights to the brand and announced that it was planning to bring the store back.
+In March 2020, NBT Holdings, a subsidiary of Sugar23, announced it had acquired the rights to the brand and announced that it was planning to bring the store back.